Noviat/noviat-apps/l10n_be_intrastat_product/README.rst

   Cf. menu Accounting / Configuration / Intrastat

   The configuration data is loaded when installing the module.
-  We recommend no to change these settings.
+  We recommend to not change these settings.

   A configuration wizard also allows to update the Intrastat Codes so that you can easily synchronise your Odoo instance with the latest list of codes supplied with this module